Skip to Content

 Although we’ve typically read that a traditional standard (tank-style) RV water heater should last around 10-15 years with proper maintenance, that’s probably a generalization based on part-time use by vacationing RVers.

 That said, there are RVers on the road with 20-year-old standard RV water heaters that are still working fine.
-There are also those who’ve had to replace theirs after a few years.
-So, your mileage may vary, but maintenance is always key!
+There are also those who’ve had to replace theirs after a few years… so, your mileage may vary.
+But maintenance is always key!

 Speaking of water heater maintenance…